PremiseWP/Premise-WP/README.md

 ## Changelog

+#### 1.3.2
+* Removed `premise-parallax.js`.
+This was a beta object that we added to create parallax animations.
+Since then, we have built [premiseScroll](https://github.com/PremiseWP/premiseScroll), a jQuery plugin that allows you to easily bind animations on scroll to any element in the DOM.
+* Moved global JS functions to `premise-library.js`.
+This file will hold the global functions used throughout Premise WP.

 #### 1.3.1
 * Renamed `call_back` param to `callback` in `Premise_Options` class.
 * The `callback` param now overrides the fields param.
 If a callback is provided, the fields argument will be ignored.